Psychogeography: Development

 Psychogeography was originally developed by the Lettrist International 'around the summer of 1953'.
 Debord describes psychogeography as 'charmingly vague' and emphasises the importance of practice in psychogeographical explorations.
 The first published discussion of psychogeography was in the Lettrist journal Potlatch (1954), which included a 'Psychogeographical Game of the Week':Depending on what you are after, choose an area, a more or less populous city, a more or less lively street.
 Build a house.
 Furnish it.
 Make the most of its decoration and surroundings.
 Choose the season and the time.
 Gather together the right people, the best records and drinks.
 Lighting and conversation must, of course, be appropriate, along with the weather and your memories.

 If your calculations are correct, you should find the outcome satisfying.
 (Please inform the editors of the results.)The Lettrists' reimagining of the city has its precursors in aspects of Dadaism and Surrealism.
 The concept of the flâneur is also cited as an influence on the development of psychogeography.^{:3;}^{18} Widely credited to Charles Baudelaire, who was influenced by Edgar Allan Poe's "The Man of the Crowd", it was further developed theoretically by Walter Benjamin.

-Ivan Chtcheglov, in his highly influential 1953 essay "Formulaire pour un urbanisme nouveau" ("Formulary for a New Urbanism"), established many of the concepts that would inform the development of psychogeography.
+Ivan Chtcheglov, in his 1953 essay "Formulaire pour un urbanisme nouveau" ("Formulary for a New Urbanism"), established many of the concepts that would inform the development of psychogeography.
 Forwarding a theory of unitary urbanism, Chtcheglov wrote "Architecture is the simplest means of articulating time and space, of modulating reality, of engendering dreams".
 Similarly, the Situationists found contemporary architecture both physically and ideologically restrictive, combining with outside cultural influence, effectively creating an undertow, and forcing oneself into a certain system of interaction with their environment: "[C]ities have a psychogeographical relief, with constant currents, fixed points and vortexes which strongly discourage entry into or exit from certain zones".
 Following Chtcheglov's exclusion from the Lettrists in 1954, Guy Debord and others worked to clarify the concept of unitary urbanism, in a bid to demand a revolutionary approach to architecture.